Masterminds/glide/README.md

 $ glide up
 ```

-If the dependent vendor packages listed in your `glide.yaml` file use GPM or
-Godep you can use the `--import` flag to import them.
-If an import occurs a
-`vendor` directory will be created in each project with with dependencies being
-imported.
-A `glide.yaml` file will also be created for each project.
+This will recurse over the packages looking for other projects managed by Glide,
+Godep, gb, and GPM.
+When one is found those packages will be installed as needed.

 ## glide novendor (aliased to nv)

 When you run commands like `go test ./...` it will iterate over all the
 subdirectories including the `vendor` directory.
 When you are testing your
 application you may want to test your application files without running all the
 tests of your dependencies and their dependencies.
-This is where the novendor
+This is where the `novendor`
 command comes in.
 It lists all of the directories except `vendor`.

     $ go test $(glide novendor)